In case you ever wondered, everyone at Zyro has played around with our website builder tools.

 Slick animations and 3D visuals might be all over the internet this year, but so are sweet sketches and line drawings.

-Adding a 2021 twist, designers are turning to vivid colors, surreal subjects, and motion UI to make illustration a must-have website feature.
+Adding a new twist, designers are turning to vivid colors, surreal subjects, and motion UI to make illustration a must-have website feature.

 Businesses are using this artform to guide users through complicated setup processes and interesting brand stories.